-Homeschooling or independent study: Starting in 2016, students who attend a home-based private school or an independent study program without classroom-based instruction are not subject to immunization requirements for entry.
+Homeschooling or independent study: Starting July 1, 2016, students who attend a home-based private school or an independent study program without classroom-based instruction are not subject to immunization requirements for entry.
 Home schools and independent study programs are obligated to maintain records of students’ immunization status.

-Independent study with classroom instruction: In 2016, students in independent study programs that include classroom-based instruction will need to meet immunization requirements.
+Independent study with classroom instruction: As of July 1, 2016, students in independent study programs that include classroom-based instruction must meet immunization requirements.

 July 1, 2016, for school enrollment immunization requirements.
 Jan.
-1, 2016 marks the end of the ability to file a personal belief exemption.
+1, 2016 marked the end of the ability to file a personal belief exemption.

 Will kindergartners be allowed to enroll “conditionally” if they have not yet completed all of the required vaccinations?

-Updated.
 Yes, if they meet certain requirements.
-There is no conditional enrollment involving the mumps and rubella vaccinations, so kindergartners must have a mumps and a rubella vaccination before enrolling.
-They also must be as current as possible with other immunizations, given the need to space out certain vaccine doses.
+Kindergartners must have a mumps and a rubella vaccination before enrolling — there is no conditional enrollment involving the mumps and rubella vaccinations.
+Kindergartners also must be as current as possible with other immunizations, given the need to space out certain vaccine doses.

 Kindergartners may be conditionally admitted with at least one dose of the following vaccines: polio; diphtheria, tetanus and pertussis; measles; hepatitus B; and varicella (chicken pox.)